Skip to product information

 Can I install solar panels myself?

 Many vanlifers and cabin owners DIY their installs.
 Panels are relatively simple to mount, especially with plug-and-play wiring kits.
-For rooftops or high-voltage systems, a licensed installer is recommended for safety and compliance.
+For rooftops or high-voltage systems, a licensed installer is recommended for safety and compliance with local regulations.

 What angle or direction should solar panels face?